Lifespan: Unknown to 5/3 of Tenshō 4 (1576)

 In the fifth month of 1575, at the Battle of Nagashino, Naomasa was appointed as an infantry commander, along with senior retainers including Sassa Narimasa, Maeda Toshiie, Nonomura Masanari, and Fukuzumi Hidekatsu.

 In the fourth month of 1576, Naomasa joined Akechi Mitsuhide, Araki Murashige, Hosokawa Fujitaka, and Miyoshi Yasunaga in deploying for the campaign against the Ishiyama-Hongan Temple.
 Naomasa led the main contingent in an attack against the Mitsu Temple in the west, but was killed after encountering forces fighting on behalf of the Hongan Temple.
 The opponents were members of the saikashū led by Suzuki Shigehide.
-Hailing from the northwestern portion of Kii Province, the saikashū were an incongruous band of arquebus- and sword-wielding mercenaries and provincial samurai who tended fields outside of their battlefield pursuits.
+Hailing from the northwestern portion of Kii Province, the saikashū were an incongruous band of arquebusiers and swordsmen comprised of mercenaries and provincial samurai who tended fields outside of their battlefield pursuits.
 This loss resulted in a break in the front lines, posing a danger to the Oda forces, but through intense fighting led by Nobunaga himself, the Oda succeeded in reclaiming the line in the Battle of Tennō Temple.
 In addition to Naomasa, family members including, among others, his uncle (Ban Yasuhiro) and younger brother (Koshiirō), perished in the battle.
 Having lost many of their bushō in the conflict, Nobunaga held the Ban family responsible for the outcome and the clan was extinguished.
-Ban Naoyuki, who later died at the Winter Siege of Ōsaka waged from 1614 to 1615, may have been related to Naomasa, but it is not certain.
+Ban Naoyuki, who later died in the Winter Campaign of the Siege of Ōsaka waged from 1614 to 1615, may have been related to Naomasa, but it is not certain.